xorinox/chia-utils/machines/README.md

 * [Gigabyte X570 Aorus Pro WIFI](https://amzn.to/3gsqvNs)
 * [MPG X570 Gaming Edge WIFI](https://amzn.to/2QaFhOj)
 ## Desktop Case Plotters
 I have tried a many different cases, but my favorite turn out to be the [Thermaltake Core V71 Tempered Glass Edition E-ATX](https://amzn.to/3gqekkd), that features huge but silent fans and room for 16x 7mm SATA SSDs via 2x Athena enclosures in the 5.25" slots.
 The case can house 8x 3.5 internal HDD and is roomy enough for many liquid cooling options.
-For all but the Threadripper CPUs I am using the liquid cooling [Corsair iCUE H115i 280mm](https://amzn.to/3auszk6) but others work too.
+For all but the Threadripper CPUs I am using the liquid cooling [Corsair H115i 280mm](https://amzn.to/3auszk6) but others work too.
 This cooler provided enough cooling for the 5800x to run stable at 4.7 GHz all cores.
 For the Threadripper CPUs I am using the [NZXT Kraken X73 360mm](https://amzn.to/3gyiTc6) liquid cooler.
 Not overclocking these, works perfectly fine, even without covering the entire CPU.
 ## Server Case Farmers
+My goto server case turned out to be the [Rosewill RSV-L4500](https://amzn.to/3tDs3b4) that has room for even E-ATX motherboards, 15x internel 3.5 HDD and with some DIY skills and crativity you can also mount liquid cooling inside, I have two farmers that cool the CPU using the already mentioned [Corsair H115i 280mm](https://amzn.to/3auszk6).
 ## DIY Farmers